-Complete our second-degree program is one of only 10 in the state of Indiana.
-This is for candidates that already have a bachelor’s degree.
+Complete our second-degree program — one of only 10 in the state of Indiana.
+This is for candidates who already have a bachelor’s degree in another area.

-By integrating the concept of Christian service in all of our instruction, graduates learn how to care for the spiritual needs of their clients.
-Basing our nursing practice on Biblical principles, students learn how to minister to a dying patient, resolve current moral issues being faced by the health care team, and address the needs of the uninsured.
-We discuss what it means to be a Christian servant.
+By integrating the concept of Christian service into all of our instruction, graduates learn how to care for both the physical and spiritual needs of their patients.
+Basing our nursing practice on biblical principles, students learn how to minister to dying patients, resolve current moral issues faced by the healthcare team, and address the needs of the uninsured while learning what it means to be a Christian servant.

-Nursing students apply their classroom learning in three local hospitals:
+Nursing students apply their classroom learning in local hospitals:

 - St.Vincent Anderson Regional Hospital

 Students may also gain experience in home healthcare and schools, as well as experience in regional hospitals, such as Marion General in Marion, Indiana and Community Hospital North, Indianapolis, Indiana.

 Student Nurse Handbook [PDF]

 - Our average five-year pass rate is 92%.